gautam-404/ZoteroBackup/README.md

 # Zotero Git Backup (for macOS)

 This setup automates Zotero backups using Git and `launchctl` on macOS.
 GitHub imposes a **5GB** repository soft limit, with a **100MB file size limit** per file.
-Additionally, performance may degrade if more than **1,000 files** are modified in a single commit.
+Performance may degrade if more than **1,000 files** are modified in a single commit.

 ---